 Laboratories generally use their own proprietary methods to evaluate stones.
 Some discrepancies do exist between lab ratings, especially on fine colour evaluation work.
 However, the top seven laboratories worldwide are currently in partnership on a Laboratory Manual Harmonisation Committee (LMHC), which aims to reduce differences and move toward a true international standard.
+It is no guarantee that they will agree though.
 These laboratories are:

 - the CGL Laboratory, located in Tokyo, Nagoya, Osaka, Fukuoka & Kofu in Japan.